just1ncannady/AlexaInSpace2022/_sources/Alexa-in-Space/14-Wrap-Up.rst

     <iframe height="500" src="https://quizlet.com/634708360/flashcards/embed?i=1vnu3c&amp;x=1jj1" style="border:0" width="100%"></iframe>

-Unit 7 Quiz
+Unit Quiz
 ------------

 .. raw:: html

     <p>
-    Before moving on, check with your instructor to see if there is a quiz for Unit 7.
+    Before moving on, check with your instructor to see if there is a quiz for this unit.

 Reflection: For Your Portfolio
 -------------------------------